continuum/APIO/README.md

 ## Base Operative System & Ruby Version

-The base Docker image is specified on `Dockerfile.production` and `Dockerfile.development`.
+The base Docker image is specified on `Dockerfile` and `Dockerfile.development`.
 Both versions should be keep in sync.
 Also, the `bundle_cache` service on `docker-compose.yml` should use the same base image.

 ## System packages

-System packages are installed via `apt-get` on the `Dockerfile.production` and `Dockerfile.development` files.
+System packages are installed via `apt-get` on the `Dockerfile` and `Dockerfile.development` files.
 Both files are mostly identical, except for the way in which the applicaton itself is built into the image (After the line that says `#Our app:`).
 If you need to add a new production dependency which is a system package, it should be added to both Dockerfiles.

 ## NodeJS

 Node is installed from binaries fetched from the official distribution (not system packages).
-It is also specified on both `Dockerfile.production` and `Dockerfile.development` and should be keep in sync.
+It is also specified on both `Dockerfile` and `Dockerfile.development` and should be keep in sync.

 ## Sway

 A customized version of the nodejs sway packaged is used.
-The specific repository and commit are specified on both `Dockerfile.production` and `Dockerfile.development`.
+The specific repository and commit are specified on both `Dockerfile` and `Dockerfile.development`.
 If a new version of sway should be used, both files should be changed in sync.

 ## PostgreSQL